 Handmade in Denver, Colorado Since 1920

-Nearly 100 years ago, Carl T. Hammond, Sr. opened Hammond’s Candy Factory in Denver with a commitment to quality.
+Over 100 years ago, Carl T. Hammond, Sr. opened Hammond’s Candy Factory in Denver with a commitment to quality.
 While Hammond's started as a small family business with a loyal local following, we have now grown into an iconic brand with international distribution.
 We are proud to delight fans of all ages with scrumptious treats crafted by hand from start to finish.

 Andrew Schuman - President & CEO

 Andrew Schuman purchased Hammond’s Candies in 2007 and moved to the Mile High City with his wife and children.
 His specialty retail experience and entrepreneurial zeal, very similar to Carl T. Hammond, Sr. himself, was exactly what Hammond's needed to rise to the next level of success.
 Within four short years after Andy took over, Hammond’s Candies doubled in size and the company continues to thrive under his leadership today.

 On his first day of high school, a Denver native named Carl T. Hammond, Sr. came home and announced that he didn't need anymore education.
 'Fine,' replied his mother, 'but you're not going to lie around the house.
 Go get a job.'
 And that's just what he did—he got a job, as an apprentice in a candy factory.

 Like so many young men at the time, Carl T. Hammond, Sr. was drafted by the army.
 He headed off to serve in World War I, and his candy making career was set aside.